mstr-brightside/wolka-suggests-study/README.md

 1. [Busuu](https://www.busuu.com/) - user community sharing the same interest of learning foreign languages.
 Platform has an algo, which creates an individual plan for a given user, analyses the progress and makes program adaptation to fit the needs of a given user.
 Platform also offers online exercises with a possibility to get immediate feedback from a native speaker.

 1. [Memrise](https://memrise.com/) - great way to learn new words in a desired language by selecting the right card for an appropriate word.
 You can choose a level to learn more complex words or phrases.

+1. [BBC Learn English](https://www.bbc.co.uk/learningenglish) - well-known news portal offers courses to learn english.
+A lot of materials related to business.
+With BBC Learn English you have a possibility to work on improving grammaar, dictionary, pronounciation.

 # Universities